Breast Cancer Awareness Month

-October is Breast Cancer Awareness Month, and we want to remind Veterans of the importance of getting screened.
-For more than 21 years the VA has led the nation in breast cancer screenings and has focused on coordination of care and improving access to screenings.
+October is Breast Cancer Awareness Month, and we’re here to let Veterans know the importance of getting screened and early detection.
+For more than 23 years the VA has led the nation in breast cancer screenings and has focused on coordination of care and improving access to screenings.
 In 2015, VA screened 86 percent of its women Veteran patients age 50-74, compared with the private sector at 73 percent.

 Risk factors include: